Buying a car this weekend? Learn how to get your new vehicle covered

 Every state except New Hampshire requires drivers to have liability coverage, according to the Insurance Information Institute (III).
 Typically, liability coverage helps protect you, as the driver or policyholder, if you're at fault for an accident and you hurt someone or damage someone's property as part of a covered incident, according to the III.
-(In New Hampshire, drivers must show they have sufficient funds to cover any losses in an “at-fault” accident."
+(In New Hampshire, drivers must show they have sufficient funds to cover any losses in an "at-fault" accident.
 In Florida, the required insurance includes property damage liability and personal injury protection.)

-- You already own a vehicle;
+- You already own an insured vehicle;

 - You are paying cash;

 The scenario may change for those who are financing or leasing a car.
 Typically, you will have to show proof of insurance to your dealer to be able to take possession, according to David Kelleher, senior property and casualty insurance specialist at the NAIC.
-In this case, a weekend purchase could delay your ability to drive home in your new vehicle if you have not arranged specific coverage for that vehicle in advance.
+In this case, a weekend car purchase could delay your ability to drive home in your new vehicle if you have not arranged specific coverage for that vehicle in advance.

-If you only carry liability coverage on your current vehicle, the dealer is likely to require you add collision and comprehensive to help ensure the lender's risk is sufficiently covered, says Peterson.
+If you only carry liability coverage on your current vehicle, the dealer is likely to require you to add collision and comprehensive to help ensure the lender's risk is sufficiently covered, says Peterson.

 Leasing contracts also may contain a so-called "forced place" clause.
 This allows the leasing company to arrange for insurance and add it to your monthly fee, if you don't provide proof of insurance within a specified window, says Kelleher.